PomPoko-lab/qr-code-component/README.md

 After some peer reviews, flexbox was implemented into the body (or main) to better format the component.

 My main challenge here was implementing the width of the card to be calculated by flex-basis.
-My conclusion was to addd `min-width: 0;` to the card element itself.
+My conclusion was to add `min-width: 0;` to the card element itself.

 ```css
 main {